Fanchouille/ovnlp/README.md

 # ovnlp

 A toolkit to download, train, use fastText word vectors on text data.
-Developed under MIT license by Openvalue : http://openvalue.co
+Also lets you deduplicate data based on TF IDF representation (see txtMatcher) Developed under MIT license by Openvalue : http://openvalue.co